 Cybercriminals create new advanced social engineering tactics and target small and medium-sized businesses.
 For example, the FBI estimates that cybercriminals stole more than $28 billion through email fraud from 2016-2020, with an average loss per incident of more than $150,000.

 Social engineering fraud involves tricking employees into divulging sensitive information or assisting in a fraudulent scheme.
-Business owners and IT professionals must be vigilant in identifying and preventing these attacks in order to reduce exposure.
+Business owners and IT professionals must be vigilant in identifying and preventing these attacks to minimize exposure.

 Understanding Social Engineering Attacks